-Table VI-1: High and low estimates of hydrogen leaks for fueling transit buses.
+Table VI-1: Estimates of hydrogen leaks for fueling transit buses.

 Source: Figure III-2 for leak rates and Ocko and Hamburg 2022 for the global warming potential.

 Notes: 1.
-We use a 20-year global warming potential 33.
+We use a 20-year global warming potential of 33.
 See Chapter III.